Professor-Seal/GP_Learning_Journal/README.md

 ## 02/12/25
 I fixed the bug that the projectiles could go through walls by adding a collider event to the projectile movement script.

+## 09/12/25
+When creating my game prototype i ahd a but where th enemies would move through the points they where supposed to collide with and change direction when they hit them.
+Instead the enemies where passing through the objects.
+This was due to hoew is et up the doe as Point B was on the left on the enemy and point A was on the right.
+Due to the enemy direction starting from right to left the code stated that when the enemy collides with point B change direction and start going from left to right but point B was on the left of the enemy to begin with and so would never collide with point B to change direction.
+To fix this I flipped the points around so that the enemy hit the correct point first.